Mastro šŸ‘Øā€šŸ³ Docs

 Here’s a table listing the various ways you can run Mastro.
 Either locally (meaning on your laptop or desktop), or on a production system in some data center, to host your live website.
 And either using VSā€ŠCode for Web in your browser, or by installing things and using the command line.

-Local development Prod static site Prod server
+Local development Prod static site (SSG) Prod server (SSR)

 Command line Setup local server Deploy static site via CI/CD Deploy server